backbone-paginator/backbone.paginator/README.rst

   <script src="backbone-pageable.js"></script>

-Getting to the Backbone.PageableCollection class from Node.js and AMD
+Getting to the Backbone.PageableCollection Class from Node.js and AMD
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 .. code-block:: javascript